Menudo (group): 1990s'

 In 1995, Ricky López (15) quit the group without warning, and again the band performed as a quartet for a few months.
 Ashley (19) had also decided to leave, so auditions were held and Didier Hernández (16) and Anthony Galindo (16) were chosen.
 Ashley's farewell concert was in Panama, where the new members were presented.

-In 1996, the group released their last Spanish album under the Menudo name, Tiempo De Amar (Time To Love).
+In 1996, the group released their last Spanish album under the Menudo name, Tiempo De Amar (Time to Love).
 The album was very successful, producing several hit singles.
-In 1997, the rights and the name Menudo were sold and the band changed the name to MDO, at the time Andy Blázquez (18) was replaced by Daniel René Weider.
-A self-titled Spanish album was released, increasing the group's popularity in Latin America and the U.S. MDO has continued to release albums despite some changes in management (see main article: MDO.)
+In 1997, Andy Blázquez (18) left the group and was replaced by Daniel René Weider.
+A spinoff group was formed as MDO.
+A Spanish album was released titled MDO.

 El Reencuentro

 In 1998 Ricky Meléndez, René Farrait, Miguel Cancel, Johnny Lozada, Ray Reyes, and Charlie Massó re-joined to celebrate the 15th anniversary of their success in Latin America, North America, Spain, and several other countries.
-They planned the reunion concert to take place at Radio City Music Hall in New York, as an experimental project.
-The show sold out so quickly and the demand for more shows was so huge they had to change the venue for a bigger one.
-They ended up doing the shows at the Alliance Theatre in Atlanta, Georgia.
+They planned the reunion concert to take place at Centro de Bellas Artes in the San Juan suburb of Santurce, as an experimental project.
+They ended up doing the shows at the much larger Coliseo Roberto Clemente in San Juan, instead.
 They had an unexpected success and performed as an ensemble throughout North and Latin America until August 2015, when the group disbanded due to financial issues.
-They named this El Reencuentro because they couldn't use the "Menudo" name.
+They named this El Reencuentro because they could not use the "Menudo" name.